leeyw19837/koa-pigeon/README.md

 1. enable greater react component reuse
 1. can get a given days appointments
 1. can get a previously completed assessment
-1. can create a new assessment
+1. can create a new assessment (and set treatment state)

 ## Assumptions